 Is Your Financial Mindset About Prosperity—Or Lack?

-Is your money mindset one of prosperity—or lack?
+Is your financial mindset one of prosperity—or lack?

 The prosperous take full responsibility for their own financial circumstances; a mindset of lack avoids or takes no responsibility for their financial situations.